Blast from the Past: Campaign Rhetoric vs. Policy Reality, a study in irony

 Second, the "...even if you can't afford it" slam is included no fewer than five times.
 I'm pretty sure Hillary's 2008 primary campaign proposal included some sort of affordability waiver (the final version of the ACA lets you off the hook if the lowest-price ACA-compliant policy costs more than 8.3% of your household income), in which case the "even if you can't afford it" attack was either false or at least disingenuous depending on your point of view.
 I don't recall the exact details of Hillary's 2008 proposal, however, so it's possible that it didn't include such a waiver (or if it did, that it was set at a higher threshold than Obama's).

 After the primary was over and Obama won the general election and became President, of course, he eventually conceded Hillary's point and the version of the ACA which actually passed did include a coverage mandate requirement/penalty after all.
-In fact, this makes the repeal of the ACA individual mandate penalty by the GOP in December 2017 incredibly ironic, since in doing so, they actually made the ACA more like the original version of "Obamacare" in the process.
+In fact, this makes the zeroing out of the ACA individual mandate penalty by the GOP in December 2017 incredibly ironic, since in doing so, they actually made the ACA more like the original version of "Obamacare" in the process.

 Here's another nice catch by Akaash Kolluri: The flyer above is also the one which infuriated Hillary Clinton and led to her infamous "Shame on you, Barack Obama!" line at this rally on February 23, 2008: